acrost/Coursera_getting_data/Codebook.md

 * features.txt : *list of features measured*
 * activity_labels.txt : *creates a link between labels (such as 1,2,etc.) with their activity description.*

-This project is concerned with extracting only the mean and standard deviation measurements from the dataset.
+This project focus is on extracting only the mean and standard deviation measurements from the dataset.
 The relevant data contains either one of these identifiers in the their variable names:

 mean(): Mean value